dllbdev/simple-flask-crud/README.md

 1. Create a *schema* inside Workbench, for this project the name used is `inventory_db`.

 2. Create the tables needed inside `inventory_db` schema.
-You can do this by executing the SQL file at `back/sql/tables.sql` inside Workbench.
+This can be done by executing the SQL file `tables.sql` provided inside Workbench.

-3. Modify the `populate_db.py` and `config.py` to add the MySQL localhost server connection credentials (host, user, password, database).
+3. Modify the `populate_db.py` and `config.py` files to add the connection credentials (host, user, password, database).

-4. Execute the `populate_db.py` file in terminal to populate the databases created with random fake data.
+4. Execute the `python populate_db.py` in terminal to populate the databases created with random fake data.

 ## Deployment